Bantu-art/Net-cat/README.md

 ## Testing

-The project includes test files for unit testing both server connection and client functionality.
-Run tests using:
+The project includes test files for unit testing.
+While inside the root folder, run the tests using:

 ```bash
 go test ./...